 Important Nutrients to Know: Proteins, Carbohydrates, and Fats

 Proteins are often called the body’s building blocks.
 They are used to build and repair tissues.
 They help you fight infection.
 Your body uses extra protein for energy.
-Good sources of protein are seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds.
-Protein is also found in dairy products.
-Protein from plant sources tends to be lower in fat and cholesterol and provides fiber and other health-promoting nutrients.
+The protein foods group includes seafood, lean meat and poultry, eggs, beans and peas, soy products, and unsalted nuts and seeds.
+Protein is also found in the dairy group.
+Protein from plant sources tends to be lower in saturated fat, contains no cholesterol, and provides fiber and other health-promoting nutrients.

-Many carbohydrates also supply fiber.
-Fiber is a type of complex carbohydrate found in foods that come from plants—fruits, vegetables, nuts, seeds, beans, and whole grains.
-Eating food with fiber can prevent stomach or intestinal problems, such as constipation.
+Many foods with carbohydrates also supply fiber.
+Fiber is a type of carbohydrate that your body cannot digest.
+It is found in many foods that come from plants, including fruits, vegetables, nuts, seeds, beans, and whole grains.
+Eating food with fiber can help prevent stomach or intestinal problems, such as constipation.
 It might also help lower cholesterol and blood sugar.
-It is better to get fiber from food than dietary supplements.
-Start adding fiber slowly.
-This will help avoid gas.
-Here are some tips for adding fiber:

-- Eat cooked dry beans, peas, and lentils often.
+- Eat cooked dry beans, peas, and lentils.

-- Leave skins on your fruit and vegetables if possible, but wash them first.
+- Leave skins on your fruit and vegetables but wash them before eating.

 - Choose whole fruit over fruit juice.

-You can tell monounsaturated and polyunsaturated fats because they are liquid at room temperature.
-These types of fat seem to lower your chance of heart disease.
-But that doesn’t mean you can eat more than the Dietary Guidelines suggest.
+Oils contain mostly monounsaturated and polyunsaturated fats and are liquid at room temperature.
+These types of fat seem to lower your chance of heart disease when they replace saturated fats.
+But that doesn’t mean you can eat more than the Dietary Guidelines suggests.